 But despite significant public investment, rural community leaders expressed concerns to Circle of Blue about the success and long-term viability of the Jal Jeevan Mission.

-In Rajasthan, a semi-arid state in northwest India, the mission was intended to be completed by 2024, but progress has lagged behind other areas.
+In Rajasthan, an arid and semi-arid state in northwest India, the mission was intended to be completed by 2024, but progress has lagged behind other areas.
 Currently, just over half of the state’s households have been connected.
 Only West Bengal ranks lower.
 Even a connection does not mean water flows.
 Rural leaders in Rajasthan highlighted instances where taps remain dry despite the completion of new infrastructure.
 They also raised broader concerns about the project’s resilience to climate change.

 In addition to the government’s capital-intensive, dam-and-pipeline approach, they suggest that some of the funding allocated to connecting rural areas would be better spent investing in a less flashy technology: household and community rainwater harvesting, which they believe offers a more sustainable and resilient solution compared to centralized mega-projects.